-Why Traffic Accidents Are Around The Corner From Today
+Why Warehouse Accidents Are Around The Corner From Today

 By Donald Markham

-Whether it’s vehicles crashing into people or people crashing vehicles, destruction of property and bodily harm soon follows.
+Whether it’s vehicles crashing into people or people crashing vehicles, destruction from warehouse accidents soon follows.

 And there’s nothing to be done afterwards that can come close to justifying severe workplace injuries and foreseeable downtime, which, according to the National Safety Council and Sensye, cost a respective $163.9 billion and $172 million a year.